Old indoor family and party games to play today

-This section - see the side menu - is about the games that my family played in the 1940s and 50s.
-They were old games which we learnt from our parents who used to play them in their own childhoods.
-Nowadays with electronic media, the games could be forgotten which would be a pity as we all enjoyed them and laughed a lot together.
-This is why it seems worth recording them here.
-Currently only a few of the games are described but more will be added as time permits.
+Nowadays with ready access to games and entertainment online, old party games like Shadows, Flip the kipper and Blob eye are easily forgotten.
+I believe that this is a pity as in my childhood we laughed a lot when playing them.
+So it seems worth recording them, while people are still around who remember them.
+Currently only a few of the games are described here on the website, but more will be added as time permits.
 Perhaps you know of one that would be worth adding.
 If so, the webmaster would be pleased to hear from you.

 My parents came from a large family that had to make its own entertainment using only the enthusiasm of one another with little or no bought equipment, and my mother instilled this in her own children.
 Consequently I too grew up in an atmosphere of "Let's play some-game-or-other" during the dark winter evenings.